 The final products will be transported to the export facility through trucks, while the ilmenite and non-magnetic concentrate products will be stored in a shed before exporting.

 Savannah Resources completed the construction of the 20tph pilot plant in November 2017 and commissioned it in December 2017.

 The plant is expected to provide bulk samples of concentrate for analysis and the preparation of final products for test marketing.

 Rio Tinto’s existing infrastructure, including the camp and equipment, will be used for the combined project, which can also access the existing roads, grid power, water and port infrastructure easily.

 Mineral Sands project background

-The Mutamba and Jangamo projects have the potential to contain a large ore body that can sustain significant mining operations for more than 20 years.
+The Mutamba and Jangamo projects have the potential to contain a large ore body that can sustain significant mining operations over an estimated initial mine life of 30 years.

 Savannah plans to identify high-grade strandline deposits of a significant size to support the first stage development of the joint development project.

 The development objectives, the company believes, can be met only by consolidating the Mutamba and Jangamo projects and hence it was considered as a sensible strategy to form a consortium that enables aggregation of the mineral reserves.

 The Escondida copper-gold-silver mine is located in the arid, northern Atacama Desert of Chile about 160km southeast of the port…